Fluffy-Bean/Fluffy-Bean/README.md

 - 👋 Hi, I’m Fluffy Bean!
 - 👀 I’m interested in Python and now also HTML!
-- 🌱 I’m currently learning Python, HTML, CSS and maybe JavaScript soon
+- 🌱 I’m currently learning Python, HTML, CSS and now PHP!
 - 📫 How to reach me Twitter: @FluffyBeanUwU  Telegram: @Fluffy_Bean